kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 :::caution

-The previous `exec` method signature `exec(recipe=recipe)` is also accepted but will be deprecated soon, we suggest users to use this new one.
+The previous `exec` instruction signature `exec(recipe=recipe)` is also accepted but will be deprecated soon, we suggest users to use this new one.

 :::